 Figure 3.
 The hazy blue feature crosses the Milky Way at about 60 degrees.
 This hazy feature is due to light emitted by the heated dust of the Kuiper belt.

 We see that the Kuiper

-is not only needed to take into account the origin of comets, but
+belt is not only needed to take into account the origin of comets,

-is has been observed directly by IRAS due to the emission of light
+but furthermore, is has been observed directly by IRAS due to the

 This gives a solution to the problem of the anomalous acceleration of Pioneer 10 and 11 toward the Sun, without the exceedingly improbable hypothesis of new physics(2-7).
 It is interesting to see that physics can be explained again without farfetched hypotheses.
 The understanding of the origin of the anomalous acceleration, as explained here, can help NASA to plan more accurate trajectories.
 Finally, considering that the Pioneer spacecraft are submitted to such an acceleration of about –8. x 10-8 cm/s2 while moving through an enormous Kuiper and Oort cloud, the spacecraft will absorb that dust due to the mechanism of accretion of dust.
 After millions of years of accretion, these spacecraft will become larger and larger in time, while slowing down (unless reaccelerated later by other bodies).
 Pioneer spacecraft will become the nucleus of asteroids flying away from the solar system with the interstellar dust.

 The author acknowledges the collaboration of John Kierein for bringing up the IRAS information and also the help of G. Y. Dufour and D. O'keefe for reading and commenting the manuscript.